marcgauthier/jsonbarn/README.md

 - [System errors](#simple-orm)

-	-	All error that occures in the ecureuil framework are saved into a subfolder call logs/ with rotating log files.
+	-	All error that occures in the JsonBarn framework are saved into a subfolder call logs/ with rotating log files.
 Logs also contain Info, Warning and Trace information.